microsoft/artifacts-credprovider/README.md

 ### dotnet

-The first time you perform an operation that requires authentication using `dotnet`, you must use the `--interactive` flag to allow `dotnet` to prompt you for credentials.
-For example, to restore packages, navigate to your project directory and run:
+The first time you perform an operation that requires authentication using `dotnet`, you must either use the `--interactive` flag to allow `dotnet` to prompt you for credentials, or provide them via an environment variable.

+If you're running interactively navigate to your project directory and run:

 ```shell
 dotnet restore --interactive